 - After a heart attack, either before leaving the hospital or soon afterward

-Basic Procedure.
-A stress test (exercise tolerance test) monitors heart rhythms, blood pressure, and clinical status.
+A stress test (exercise tolerance test) monitors heart rhythms and other parts of the ECG, especially the ST segment, blood pressure, and clinical status.
 It can tell how well the heart handles work and if parts of the heart have decreased blood supply.
 A typical stress test involves:

 - The patient walks on a treadmill or rides a stationary bicycle.
 Exercise continues until the heart is beating at least 85% of its maximum rate, until symptoms of heart trouble occur (changes in blood pressure, heart rhythm abnormalities, angina, and fatigue), or the patient simply wants to stop.